 Originally, all motorcycles were hardtails, and since there are no rear suspension components, a hardtail frame is much lighter than a conventional swing-arm frame.
 They are also easier and cheaper to construct, due to their simplicity.
 Many purists believe that with the absence of rear suspension, road vibrations become part of the experience, and the rider truly becomes part of the road.

-Building a hardtail Sportster is pretty simple.
-Unlike a Big-Twin Harley, there is no separate transmission that needs to be aligned.
+Building an Ironhead chopper is pretty simple.
+Unlike Big-Twin Harleys, there is no separate transmission that needs to be aligned.
 However, the rear-wheel chain sprocket needs to be lined up with the engine sprocket.
 The only way to do this is the trial and error method of adding/removing axle spacers on either side of the rear wheel.

 Replacement Parts For Ironheads

-Beware of low quality parts.
-The Taiwan-made parts are of low quality.
-Several Japanese manufacturers offer parts which are a good quality.
-U.S. companies like S&S offers the best quality parts, but not for all year Sportsters.
+Beware of imported low quality parts.
+The market is saturated with cheap Chinese and Taiwan-made parts, which are of low quality.
+Several Japanese manufacturers offer parts which are a better quality.
+U.S. companies like S&S offer some good quality parts, but not for all year Sportsters.